Robbbo-T/Ampel360XWLRGA/FTC_27-00-00-00-000 – ATA_27-Flight-Controls.md

   - **Structural Integrity:** Designing control systems to withstand anticipated operating loads and environmental conditions.

 - **Redundancy and Fault Tolerance:**
-  Annex 8 encourages the incorporation of redundancy and fault tolerance in flight control system design to ensure continued operation in case of failures.
-This can include:
+  Annex 8 encourages the incorporation of redundancy and fault tolerance in flight control system design to ensure continued operation in case of failures:
   - Multiple independent control channels.
   - Backup power sources.
   - Fail-safe mechanisms to prevent catastrophic consequences.